Areas of Interest & Expertise

 - South Indian Cinema

 - Memory Work

-She joined the University in 2020.
-She has worked for five years as faculty at the Centre for Wellness and Justice at at Baduku Community College, an initiative of the NGO Samvada, Bangalore.
-She was Convener of Kanaja: Knowledge and Resource Centre at Samvada.
+Nitya joined the University in January 2020.
+Before this she worked for five years as faculty at the Centre for Wellness and Justice, Baduku Community College (an initiative of the NGO Samvada, in Bangalore).
+At Samvada she was also the convener of the Kanaja Youth Research Cell.

 Texts ranging from the years before and after Independence to the India of the 21st century.

 - Niranjana, Tejaswini and Nitya Vasudevan.
-2016.
-“Reorganisation of Desire: Cultural Lives of Young Women in Globalising India”, Economic and Political Weekly, Vol.51, Issue No. 14, 02 April 2016
+(2016).Reorganisation of Desire: Cultural Lives of Young Women in Globalising India, Economic and Political Weekly, 51(14), pp. 70 – 78.

 - Vasudevan, Nitya.
-2014.
-“Inflamed Passions and Prurient Interests: Censorship and the Staging of the Obscene Body-in-the-Text”, in Pragmata: Journal of Human Sciencesˆ, Vol. 2, No. 2.
+(2014).Inflamed Passions and Prurient Interests: Censorship and the Staging of the Obscene Body-in-the-Text, Pragmata: Journal of Human Sciences 2(2).

-- Vasudevan, Nitya and Nithin Manayath.
-2011.
-Queer Histories of the Internet, unpublished monograph for the Histories of the Internet (Researchers at Work) project, Centre for Internet and Society, Bangalore, India.
+Vasudevan, Nitya and Nithin Manayath.
+(2011).
+Queer Histories of the Internet, unpublished monograph for Histories of the Internet (Researchers at Work) project, Centre for Internet and Society, Bangalore.

-- Vasudevan, Nitya.
-2008.
-“Recasting the Desire to Desire: Engaging with“Impossible Subjects” in the Domain of Sexuality Politics”, published in the magazine Swakanthey (in her own voice), brought out by Sappho, Calcutta.
+Vasudevan, Nitya.
+(2008).Recasting the Desire to Desire: Engaging with“Impossible Subjects” in the Domain of Sexuality Politics, Swakanthey (in her own voice).
+Sappho, Calcutta.